 The elevation and windage adjustment knobs are recessed to prevent accidental adjustment.

-The footprint of the Holosun 507K X2 is the same as the Shield RMSc footprint.
+The footprint of the Holosun 507K X2 features Shield RMSc footprint.

-Unlike the Holosun 507C X2 that shares the same base as the Trijicon RMR/SRO, the 507K X2 doesn't share the same base as Trijicon RMRcc.
+Unlike the Holosun 507C X2 that shares the same base as the Trijicon RMR/SRO, the 507K X2 DOES NOT share the same base as Trijicon RMR or RMRcc.

 Use For Conceal Carry